 (2) According to a Statement on Schedule 13G/A filed with the Commission on February 14, 2008, by FMR LLC, Fidelity Management & Research Company ("Fidelity"), a wholly owned subsidiary of FMR LLC, is the beneficial owner of 6,975,498 Common Shares as a result of acting as investment adviser to various investment companies.
 Edward C. Johnson 3d (Chairman of FMR LLC) and FMR LLC, through its control of Fidelity, and the Fidelity funds each has the sole power to dispose of the 6,975,498 Common Shares owned by the Fidelity funds.
-Neither FMR LLC nor Edward C. Johnson 3d has the sole power to vote or direct the voting of the shares owned directly by the Fidelity funds, which power resides with the funds' Boards of Trustees.
-Fidelity carries out the voting of the shares under written guideline sersal bished by its funds' Boards of Trustees.
+Neither FMR LLC nor Edward C. Johnson 3d has the sole power to vote or direct the voting of the shares owned directly by the Fidelity funds, which power resides with the funds' Board of Trustees.
+Fidelity carries out the voting of the shares under written guidelines established by its funds' Boards of Trustees.
 According to this Schedule 13G/A, members of the family of Edward C. Johnson 3d, Chairman of FMR LLC, are the predominant owners, directly or through trusts, of Series B shares of common stock of FMR LLC, representing 49% of the voting power of FMR LLC.
 Members of the Johnson family and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B shares will be voted in accordance with the majority vote of Series B shares.
 Accordingly, through their ownership of voting common stock and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
-Based on the information provided in this Schedule 13G/A, we believe that as of March 20, 2008, FMR LLC, Fidelity and Edward C. Johnson 3d could be deemed to beneficially own Common Shares beneficially owned by such entities and persons to an amount no greater than 9.9% of the total voting power of RenaissanceRe.
+Based on the information provided in this Schedule 13G/A, we believe that as of March 20, 2008, FMR LLC, Fidelity and Edward C. Johnson 3d could be deemed to beneficially own Common Shares representing in excess of 9.9% of the total voting power of RenaissanceRe at that date.
+Thus, in accordance with our Bye-laws, the Company expects to reduce the voting rights of such number of Common Shares beneficially owned by such entities and persons to an amount no greater than 9.9% of the total voting power of RenaissanceRe.